anguswilliams91/anguswilliams91.github.io/_posts/2019-09-07-gradient-adjusted-pace.md

 ## What is GAP?

-To do anything quantitative, I need a quantitative definition of GAP.
+To get going, I need a definition for GAP.
 Let's go with this:

 *"If I had done the same run in a parallel universe where all of the hills were removed, but everything else stayed the same, how fast would I have been?"*

-This would let me put all of my runs of the same distance on a (literally) level playing field for comparison.
+This achieves the desired goal by putting all my runs on a (literally) level playing field for comparison.
 This definition also means that what I'm trying to calculate is a *counterfactual*, so I'll need to interpret whatever model I build as causal.
 To produce estimates of the answer to this question, I will need to use data from my previous runs to build a statistical model, which I can then query.